 PECS (Picture Exchange Communication System)

 What is it?
-PECS is a systematic way to teach a child to communicate using pictures.
+PECS is a widely used systematic way to teach a child to communicate using pictures.
 It provides an alternative means of communication allowing children who cannot talk or write to share their thoughts and opinions.
 For example, in simple terms, if a child wants a drink, he will give a picture of 'drink' to the adult who will then give him a drink.